mortzdk/Websocket/README.md

 A http (ws) version of the server will always be available.
 The https (wss) version requires further configuration of SSL.

+##### Extensions

+The `extensions` key of the `setup` object is used to define an array of supported extensions.
+Each entry in the array is an object itself containing a `file` and `config` key.
+The `file` key should point to the location of the shared object representing the extension.
+The basename of the `file` key is used as the extension name.
+The `config` key can be used to provide extra configuration to the extension.

+##### Subprotocols

+The `subprotocols` key of the `setup` object is used to define an array of supported subprotocols.
+Each entry in the array is an object itself containing a `file` and `config` key.
+The `file` key should point to the location of the shared object representing the subprotocol.
+The basename of the `file` key is used as the subprotocol name.
+The `config` key can be used to provide extra configuration to the subprotocol.

 ##### Favicon

 The `favicon` key of the `setup` object is used to define a favicon to serve